-The Telecommunications Authority (TA) and the Office of the Telecommunications Authority (OFTA)
+The Telecommunications Authority and the Office of the Telecommunications Authority

-Prior to 1 April 2012, the Hong Kong telecommunications industry was regulated by the TA through its executive arm, OFTA.
+Prior to 1 April 2012, the Hong Kong telecommunications industry was regulated by the Telecommunications Authority (TA) through its executive arm, the Office of the Telecommunications Authority (OFTA).
 OFTA advised and regulated the telecommunications industry with a view to formulating macro-supervisory policies, and supervised the licensing of telecommunications services providers (such as unified carriers, space station carriers and MVNOs).
-Its other roles included enforcing fair competition in the market, formulating, allocating and managing radio frequency spectrum and satellite coordination.
-OFTA was also responsible for supervising and overseeing the implementation and enforcement of measures against unsolicited electronic messages, and represented Hong Kong in the International Telecommunication Union and other international fora.
+Its other roles included enforcing fair competition in the market, formulating, allocating and managing RF spectrum and satellite coordination.
+OFTA was also responsible for supervising and overseeing the implementation and enforcement of measures against unsolicited electronic messages, and represented Hong Kong in the International Telecommunication Union and other international forums.

-The Broadcasting Authority (BA) and the Television and Entertainment Licensing Authority (TELA)
+The Broadcasting Authority and the Television and Entertainment Licensing Authority (TELA)

-Prior to 1 April 2012, the broadcasting industry in Hong Kong was regulated by the BA, an independent statutory body established under the Broadcasting Authority Ordinance15 comprising members appointed by the Chief Executive of Hong Kong.
+Prior to 1 April 2012, the broadcasting industry in Hong Kong was regulated by the Broadcasting Authority (BA), an independent statutory body established under the Broadcasting Authority Ordinance15 comprising members appointed by the Chief Executive of Hong Kong.
 The BA's responsibilities included handling licence applications and renewals, handling complaints, conducting enquiries, overseeing the enforcement of fair competition and levying sanctions on licensees who breached the laws, rules and regulations.
-It relied on the Commissioner of TELA to discharge its executive functions.
+It relied on the Commissioner of the Television and Entertainment Licensing Authority (TELA) to discharge its executive functions.

-As the executive arm of the BA with regard to broadcasting regulation, TELA was mainly responsible for dealing with complaints against the contents of broadcasting programmes and complaints regarding anticompetitive behaviour, and for processing applications (new and renewals) for television programme service licences.
+As the executive arm of the BA with regard to broadcasting regulation, TELA was mainly responsible for dealing with complaints against the content of broadcasting programmes and complaints regarding anticompetitive behaviour, and for processing applications (new and renewals) for television programme service licences.

-Further, as the regulatory agency responsible for the entertainment, film and newspapers industries, TELA also monitored publications, handled film censorship, and processed applications for other entertainment and gaming licences (such as amusement arcade licences and mahjong licences) and the registration of newspapers.
+Further, as the regulatory agency responsible for the entertainment, film and newspaper industries, TELA also monitored publications, handled film censorship, and processed applications for other entertainment and gaming licences (such as amusement arcade licences and mahjong licences) and the registration of newspapers.